YasmeenOthman/TodoApp-vanilla-js/README.md

 - Build the project step by step instead of simply copying and pasting the code.
 - Familiarize yourself with the codebase, understand the different components, and how they interact.
 - Modify and customize the code as needed, experimenting with different features and functionalities.

+## Note:

+- Please note that this project was specifically developed for educational purposes during my tenure as the Head of Education at Social Hackers Academy.
+It was designed to facilitate teaching and learning experiences, providing practical examples and exercises for students in various programming and web development courses.
+The project aims to enhance students' understanding of JavaScript, HTML, and CSS concepts, as well as their ability to implement CRUD operations and build interactive applications.